-A Pennsylvania mother was recently reported for possible child abuse after a dentist claimed that she failed to take her child for regular dental treatment.
-On March 19, 2018, the mother, Trey Hoyumpa, posted a letter she received from Smiles 4 Keeps, a pediatric dental office in Bartonsville, Pennsylvania.
+A Pennsylvania mother was recently investigated by child protective services for canceling the child’s dentist appointment.
+On March 19, 2018, the mother posted a letter she received from Smiles 4 Keeps, a pediatric dental office in Bartonsville, Pennsylvania.
 In the letter, the office informs Hoyumpa that if she does not bring her child for a “regular professional cleaning and treatment,” they can charge her with “dental neglect.”
 The letter goes on to state that neglecting a child’s dental care can be considered child abuse in Pennsylvania and that dentists are required to report it to Pennsylvania’s Child Welfare Services.
 The letter concludes: “To keep your child as healthy as possible and avoid a report to state authorities,” call the dental practice within 30 days.

 A few dentists in Sussex County, NJ were questioned by the media but declined to comment on the matter, stating that it was unethical to do so; however, one of them directed the media to the American Academy of Pediatric Dentistry’s guidelines.
 According to those guidelines, all 50 states require dentists and doctors to report suspected cases of abuse and neglect to social service or law enforcement agencies.

 In Pennsylvania, child neglect is defined as follows: “a failure to meet a child’s basic needs for life essentials on a daily basis including … necessary health and dental care.”